Flode-Labs/QuickSum/README.md

 6. **Verify Setup**: Open a webpage, press F12, and check `window.ai` in the console.

 # TODO
-* Improve the README
+* Improve this README
 * Improve prompt
 * Check correctly if it's a group when clicked